feststelltaste/awesome-legacy-systems/readme.md

 ## Microsites

 - [Architecture Improvement Method aim42](https://aim42.github.io/) - a collection of practices and patterns to support software evolution, modernization, maintenance, migration, and improvement of software systems. (transparency hint: the maintainer is one of the authors of this list).
+- [Cloud Native Transformation Patterns: Tools for creating effective Cloud Native architecture &ndash; and remaking the way we work](https://www.cnpatterns.org/) - collection of patterns on different levels (strategy, development, operations etc.) that show many ideas what one can do with existing applications that should be moved to the cloud.
+Many of the patterns work also for non-cloud environments.
 - [Patterns of Legacy Displacement: Effective modernization of legacy software systems](https://martinfowler.com/articles/patterns-legacy-displacement/) - a collection of procedures, patterns and experience reports around the piecemeal replacement of legacy systems.

 ## Podcasts